lancefisher-wf/git-gdg-talk/talks/git/git-talk.md

 ## Today's Goals

-> * Cover the life cycle of a logical change in got
+> * Cover the life cycle of a logical change in git
 > * Wow, I am a terrible speller...
 > * Lets fix my mistakes